Kingtous/blog_post/2019-01-06-oralenglish.md

 - Date
   - The Spring Festival  the Lunar New Year's Day
   - Maybe Christmas  is the day in memory of Jesus other than New Year, 1st January may be more suitable to be called New Year
+- Action
+  - China：FireCrackers，Lion Dance in our hometown or our home
+  - Western:  Go out for party ,waiting the clock ringing, sing a beautiful song together

 ## Lessons you're learned from being in this class